highlightxyz/generative-art/README.md

 ## All inputs provided by hl-gen.js

 The hl-gen.js script also gives you direct access to a number of pieces of data from the blockchain, including the transaction hash, block hash, minting wallet address, token ID, edition size, and more.
-All of these pieces of data are available on the `hl.tx` object.
-Note that all of values are returned as strings.
+All of these pieces of data are available on the `hl.tx` object. **Note that all of the values are returned as strings.**

 **hash**